guellenmade/test-simplex-bot/README.md

 Have fun!

-# Usage
+## Usage
 Install SimpleX CLI and generate profile as described [here](https://simplex.chat/docs/cli.html).\
 Don't forget to generate an invitation and use it with your default profile.

 Start SimpleX in websocked mode with the command:\
 `simplex-chat -p 3030`\
-or use the `start_bot.sh` script in the repository.
+or use the `start_simplex_websocket.sh` script in the repository.

-modify the `simplex_bot.py` as desired.
-Interesting parts for modification are marked with a `ToDo`.
+Modify the `simplex_bot.py` as desired.
+Interesting parts for modification are marked with a `ToDo`.\
+Start the bot using:\
+`python3 simplex_bot_coordinator.py`\
+or using the `start_simplex_bot.sh` script in the repository.

+## Features
+- Basic send and receive logic
+- (Stateful) multiuser support

+## Upcomming features
+- ScheduledFunctions: Call a function at a date and time
+- RepetitiveFunctions: Call a function every x timesteps
+- RepetitiveFunctions

+## Currently working on
+- TimedFunctions: Call a function after a timer passed